Today I’m going to reveal 7 of my all-time favorite content promotion techniques.

 To date, that single video has generated almost 500k views… and hundreds of website visitors.

 (All from a piece of content that I published YEARS ago.)

 Sometimes the best way to promote your content is to revamp and relaunch it.

 Here’s an example:

-I recently revamped and relaunched this list of SEO copywriting tactics:
+Some time ago, I revamped and relaunched this list of SEO copywriting tactics:

 So I shared the post on social media: